An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Appendix

 \item[Search$(x)$:] Identifies the optimal segment $t$ that covers the point $x$.
-The operation returns a reference to all the segments(2 at most) that overlap with $x$ on the one-dimensional axis.
+The operation returns a reference to all the segments (2 at most) that overlap with $x$ on the one-dimensional axis.
 This is done by searching for the element with the lowest terminus higher than $x$ and the element with the highest terminus less than $x$.
-The optimal of the elements spans across $x$.
-We can find the optimal segment by generating the state using each of the two bounding segments. \item[ChangeMV$(w,e)$:] Changes the MV to $w$ of a specified segment $e$, identified by a reference $e$ to the element. \item[FindMax:] Locates the segment with the highest MV among all elements in the structure. \item[RemoveMax:] Deletes the segment with the highest MV from the structure and reconfigures the position and MV of its adjacent segments \item[IncreaseMV$(x,d)$:] Increases the MV of all elements from the element with the lowest position in the structure up to, but not including, the one that starts at or after position $x$.
-Each of these elements receives an increment of $d$ units in MV. \item[IncreasePosition$(x,d)$:] Increases the position by $d$ of all elements starting from the element with the lowest position in the structure up to, but not including, the one that starts at or after position $x$.If the segment starts before $x$ but ends after it we cut it at that position.
+We can find the optimal segment by generating the state using each of the two bounding segments and taking the minimum. \item[ChangeMV$(w,e)$:] Changes the MV to $w$ of a specified segment $e$, identified by a reference $e$ to the element. \item[FindMax:] Locates the segment with the highest MV among all elements in the structure. \item[RemoveMax:] Deletes the segment with the highest MV from the structure and reconfigures the position and MV of its adjacent segments.
+Subsequently it must update the maximum MV at each node in the path from that segment to the root starting from the lowest node. \item[IncreaseMV$(x,d)$:] Increases the MV of all elements from the element with the lowest position in the structure up to, but not including, the one that starts at or after position $x$.
+Each of these elements receives an increment of $d$ units in MV. \item[IncreasePosition$(x,d)$:] Increases the position by $d$ of all elements starting from the element with the lowest position in the structure up to, but not including, the one that starts at or after position $x$.
+If the segment starts before $x$ but ends after it we cut it at that position.
 Each of these elements receives an increment of $d$ units in position value. \item[IncreaseValue$(x,d)$:] Increases the value by $d$ of all segments from the segment with the lowest position in the structure up to, but not including, the one that starts at or after position $x$.
 Each of these elements receives an increment of $d$ units in value. \item[ChangePrice$(x,a)$:] Changes the price of $p_2$ by $a$ of all segments from the segment with the lowest position in the structure up to, but not including, the one that starts at or after position $x$.
 Each of these elements has the price of its cheapest fuel set to $a$.

 \item[Split$(x)$:] Cuts the tree into two trees $L$ and $R$, with $L$ containing all the elements with positions lower or equal to $x$ and $R$ containing the rest of the elements. \item[Join$(L,R)$:] Merges the trees $L$ and $R$ into a balanced binary search tree given that all the elements of one of the trees are at higher positions than the elements of the other tree. \end{description}